NEC 690.12 Rapid Shutdown

 Tigo PV-Off (Formerly PV-Safe®)

 The Tigo PV-Off function enables the shut down of an array at the module level, which is by far the safest way to deactivate a solar system.
-When PV-Off mode is activated, the TS4 disconnects the PV module from the string, leaving it with zero power and zero voltage output.
-When module voltage output is zero, it is safe for emergency personnel and scheduled maintenance workers to navigate a PV system.
+When PV-Off mode is activated, the TS4 disconnects the PV module from the string, leaving it with low voltage output.
+When module voltage output is low, it is safe for emergency personnel and scheduled maintenance workers to navigate a PV system.

 For legacy MMU and Cloud Connect (CC) based systems, there is a "PV-Safe" button on the front panel.
 For CCA based systems, a third party button or switch can be installed and connected to the CCA for activating PV-Off.

-Real time chart demonstrating PV-Off activation; current per module is shown in green, voltage in grey
+Real time chart demonstrating PV-Off activation with TS4-S; current per module is shown in green, voltage in grey

 PV-Off - Manual Operation